mrsmyl/UltimateFailPack/XPerl/readme.txt

 Red and Green combat flashes for frames when player, pet, target, party, partypets, raid take damage/heals.
 Useful indication of things happening.

-Added time left on party member/target buffs/debuffs when in a raid, these depend somewhat on CTRA/oRA/oRA2 sending appropriate information over the addon channel, although some of it can be determined at run time by X-Perl, when a player gets a buff for example, we know how long it should last, and therefor when it should expire.
+Added time left on party member/target buffs/debuffs when in a raid, these depend somewhat on CTRA sending appropriate information over the addon channel, although some of it can be determined at run time by X-Perl, when a player gets a buff for example, we know how long it should last, and therefor when it should expire.

 Totally new options window including all X-Perl options and access via minimap icon.